 How to Configure Azure Active Directory Single Sign-On Integration with SAML

-- Log in to Acunetix 360, and from the main menu, click Settings, then Single Sign-On.
-The Single Sign-On window is displayed.
+- Log in to Acunetix 360, and from the main menu, select Settings > Single Sign-On.
 Select Azure Active Directory from the drop-down list.
 Copy the URL from the SAML 2.0 Service URL field.

-- In Azure Active Directory, paste the URL into the Reply URL field.
+- In Azure Active Directory, paste this URL into the Reply URL field.

-- In Azure Active Directory, download and copy the content of the X.509 Certificate field.
+- In Azure Active Directory, download the Certificate (Base64).
+Open the certificate with a text editor.